maxence-glt/Pong/README.md

 # Pong
 My clone of the Atari's classic pong game, made entirely in Python.
+A video displaying the Pong will be here soon.

 ## How its made
 **Tech used** Python and Pygame